askandattest/infrastructure/README.md

 * A Kubernetes Deployment for the `interface` project
 * A Kubernetes Service for the `interface` project
 * A Kubernetes Ingress for the `interface` project (GCP Load Balancer)
-  * This includes a SSL cert for https://www.neonlaw.com
+  * This includes a SSL cert for https://www.askandattest.com

 ## Legal

-Copyright 2020 Neon Law.
+Copyright 2020 Ask And Attest.
 Licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).